 My company matches my gift to Athletics.
 Will the match be counted in my Priority Point calculation?

-I used to have more tickets, but this year I am only requesting two.
+I used to have more tickets, but this year I am requesting less.
 How many points will I get?

 This individual would receive one point per ticket requested for the 2015-16 season multiplied by the number of consecutive years as a season ticket holder.
 So, if this individual originally purchased tickets in 2002-03, then they would receive 26 points (13 consecutive years x 2 tickets = 26 points).
 Calculate in the Loyalty Multiplier (x 2) and they would have 52 points.